greg-raven/Impeachment-Chronicles/_posts/2021-07-08-why-the-election-was-fraudulent.md

 Over the ensuing weeks, they got shuffled around by grifters and media scam artists selling them conspiracy theories.
 They latched onto one, then another increasingly absurd theory as they tried to put a concrete name on something very real.
 27/x

-Media &amp; Tech did everything to make things worse.
+Media Tech did everything to make things worse.
 Everything about the election was strange --- the changes to procedure, unprecedented mail-in voting, the delays, etc --- but rather than admit that and make everything transparent, they banned discussion of it (even in DMs!).
 28/x

 Everyone knows that, just as Don Jr's laptop would've been the story of the century, if everything about the election dispute was the same, except the parties were reversed, suspicions about the outcome would've been Taken Very Seriously.
 See 2016 for proof.
 29/x